-Bounce rate measures the percentage of users that leave a page without clicking another link.
-The aim is to have a low bounce rate, as a high bounce rate suggests that users found the page irrelevant to their search query, and weren’t interested in exploring anything else you had to offer.
+The aim is to have high engagement rate (somewhere between 60% – 70% is a good engagement rate), as a low engagement rate suggests that users found the page irrelevant to their search query, and weren’t interested in exploring anything else you had to offer.

-A high bounce rate can negatively affect your position in SERPs, and is therefore a key metric when measuring your SEO performance.
+A low engagement rate can negatively affect your position in SERPs, and is therefore a key metric when measuring your SEO performance.

-As with all other metrics, you can use bounce rate to measure SEO performance across your whole site, on specific pages or keywords.
-Google Analytics provides a whole host of bounce rate reports that you can continue to refine and filter based on your objectives.
+As with all other metrics, you can use engagement rate to measure SEO performance across your whole site, on specific pages or keywords.
+Google Analytics 4 provides a whole host of engagement rate reports that you can continue to refine and filter based on your objectives.